Enjoy a Lake Powell cruise as part of Caravan Tours’ all-inclusive Grand Canyon tour.

 Lake Powell Reviews

-Visit Caravan’s Grand Canyon tour reviews page to read what other vacationers have to say about their Lake Powell Resort experience.
+Visit Caravan’s Grand Canyon tour reviews page to read what other vacationers have to say about their Lake Powell cruise experience.
 Here are just a few reviews from Caravan Tour guests:

 The sightseeing and activities were very good.
 Plenty to see and absorb.
 To me, it was the right amount to see.
 Lake Powell was great!
 The motor coach was nice.
 It was clean, new and comfortable.
 I was concerned about this before the tour, but that soon went away!
 It was an absolutely great coach tour.
 I am recommending it back home.
 I will do it again ‘somewhere’ next year.
 Please let us know if our tour director moves to another tour.
 We would like to take one with her again!
 Thanks for a great vacation!”